Fortinbra/Exterminate/README.md

 - **pico_stdlib**: Standard Pico functionality

 ## 🤝 Contributing

+**Hardware Testing Needed!** This project is currently awaiting hardware validation.
+If you build and test this system, your feedback is invaluable!

+### Priority Contributions

+1. **Hardware Testing Reports**: Document what works, what doesn't, and any required modifications
+2. **Bug Fixes**: Issues discovered during real-world testing
+3. **Performance Optimizations**: Improvements based on actual hardware behavior
+4. **Documentation Updates**: Corrections or additions based on practical experience

+### Standard Contribution Process

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/amazing-feature`